zaniar/node-json5-parser/README.md

  * the same offset, for example multiple inserts, or an insert followed by a remove or replace.
 The order in the array defines which edit is applied first.
- * To apply edits to an input, you can use `applyEdits` */ export function modify(text: string, path: JSONPath, value: any, options: ModificationOptions): Edit[];
+ * To apply edits to an input, you can use `applyEdits` */ export function modify(text: string, path: JSON5Path, value: any, options: ModificationOptions): Edit[];

 /**
  * Applies edits to a input string.